 Ways of admission to higher education institutions of Switzerland for foreign applicants

-For foreign applicants, there are three ways to successfully enter a Swiss higher education institution .
+For foreign applicants, there are 3 ways to successfully enter a Swiss higher education institution.

 First, after graduating from high school in Switzerland.
 For admission to the universities of Switzerland, you must present a certificate of full secondary education of the Swiss model (or a sample of the country whose educational program the student was engaged in).
 Depending on the preferred foreign language, which will be taught at the university, it is necessary that the Swiss secondary school also offer educational programs in this foreign language.
-As it was said earlier, in every part of Switzerland pupils can get completely different attestations: German Abitur , French Baccalaureat or Italian Maturita .
+As it was said earlier, in every part of Switzerland students can get completely different attestations: German Abitur, French Baccalaureat or Italian Maturita.
 A universal educational program is the Swiss section, available in the vast majority of schools - Matura.

-There is also an excellent and convenient opportunity to enter a private boarding school offering training in the Swiss International Baccalaureate program, which has already become internationally recognized.
-The main feature of this educational program is that it is conducted entirely in English (international language), and with a certificate (diploma) about the end of this program, graduates are free to enter any educational program on
+There is also an excellent and convenient opportunity to enter a private boarding school offering education in the Swiss International Baccalaureate program, which has already become internationally recognized.
+The main feature of this educational program is that it is conducted entirely in English (international language), and if you have a certificate (diploma) of completion of this program, graduates can freely enter any educational program in the specialty.